ABOUT

 Jardena enjoys contributing to the classical music landscape in many ways, through workshopping and premiering contemporary music, championing artistic agency, and curating, producing, and singing imaginative performances.

 Jardena's recent work includes singing the role of Marzelline in Beethoven’s Fidelio, a recital inspired by the life of iconic composer and muse Alma Mahler with mentor/collaborator Erika Switzer, and workshopping the role of Thea in Danika Loren’s Hedda.
-Highlights of her career so far have included performing the Canadian premiere of Alex Weiser’s and all the days were purple, and making the world premiere of Dan Shore’s Five Songs from Anna Berkowitz, works that also highlight her love of and interest in Yiddish language and culture.
+Highlights of her career so far have included performing the Canadian premiere of Alex Weiser’s Pulitzer-nominated set and all the days were purple, and making the world premiere of Dan Shore’s Five Songs from Anna Berkowitz, works that also highlight her love of and interest in Yiddish language and culture.
 Jardena’s ongoing artistic project, Our Singing Bodies, which treats the singer’s body as the site for the negotiation of power and identity can be found at oursingingbodies.com.

-Jardena currently studies with mezzo soprano Michaela Martens, and is a recent graduate of the selective Graduate Vocal Arts Program at Bard College Conservatory where she studied with Lorraine Nubar, Stephanie Blythe, and Kayo Iwama.
+Jardena studies with mezzo soprano Michaela Martens, and is a recent graduate of the selective Graduate Vocal Arts Program at Bard College Conservatory where she studied with Lorraine Nubar, Stephanie Blythe, and Kayo Iwama.
 Jardena holds a B.Mus. from the University of Toronto, and is an alumna of Sarasota Opera’s Apprenticeship, the Britten-Pears Young Artist Programme, and the Association for Opera in Canada Emerging Artist Fellowship.

-March 2024 — Please do not edit or reproduce without explicit permission.
+September 2024 — Please do not edit or reproduce without explicit permission.